What do you think of the following statement?

 How you respond to someone is the measure of your relationship.

-When someone takes the initiative to communicate with us, we respond in some way.
+When someone takes the initiative to communicate with us, we respond somehow.

-At a reception, Queen Elizabeth greeted and congratulated a winning rugby team.
+At a reception, the late Queen Elizabeth greeted and congratulated a winning rugby team.
 One Irish player, Ronan O’Gara, kept his hands in his pockets (see the accompanying photo).

 How would you interpret his response?